 Many classes incorporate archaeological site tours into their syllabi to give you a first-hand look at the archeological record and significance of important historic sites throughout the area and region.

 MSU Moorhead is recognized as a “top innovator” among Minnesota State Colleges and Universities for its conservation and energy management measures.
 And it’s our students who are the leaders in funding and promoting green projects to benefit the entire campus community.
-As a result of the passion and commitment of Sustainability students, a $5/semester environmental fee was approved by Student Senate, which generates approximately $65,000 per year, with 100 percent of the funds going toward developing sustainable procedures, programs, facilities and curriculum.
+For example, students found funding for a native pollinator garden to ring new life to the MSUM hummingbird statue.

 The Center for Geospatial Studies is one of three faculty-driven interdisciplinary centers selected for development at MSUM.
 The Center is committed to showcasing GIS in inspiring events, engaging learners, helping others use and build GIS infrastructure and establishing dynamic collaborations.
 It seeks to educate people to think spatially; train them to perform technically using geospatial technologies; and customize and serve data and conduct spatial analyses to inform regional decision-making.